|

 goal is meteorology or atmospheric research.
 Working

-with faculty from the Department of Atmospheric
+with faculty in the Atmospheric and

-Sciences, students can take coursework to satisfy
+Environmental Sciences program, students can take coursework to satisfy

 federal guidelines (e.g., for the National Weather